MatthiasWM/mosrun/BUILDING.md

 Build Variants
 --------------

-How to compile with integrated resources.
+(TODO: How to compile with integrated resources.)

 CMake
 -----

-mosrun uses CMake for building the exectable on all platforms.
+mosrun uses _CMake_ for building the exectable on all platforms.

 MacOS